R score

 An R score is calculated for every course except for physical education taken before fall 2007 or for remedial courses.
 The final R score is the weighted average of the R score in all courses.
 In addition, failed courses are given a reduced weight in the overall R score and are weighted at 25% of the credits in the first semester and subsequently at 50%.

 History

-Failed courses have been given a reduced weight since October 2004.
-Before the fall 2007 semester, physical education courses were not given an R score.
-Before July 2017, the R score did not include the IDGZ and used the ISG: